camunda/camunda-docs-manual/content/update/minor/71-to-72/jboss.md

 </subsystem>
 ```

-# 4. Upgrade Camunda Web Applications
+# 4. Update Camunda Web Applications

-## Upgrade Camunda REST API
+## Update Camunda REST API

-The following steps are required to upgrade the camunda REST API on a JBoss instance:
+The following steps are required to update the camunda REST API on a JBoss instance:

 1. Undeploy an existing web application with a name like `camunda-engine-rest`
 2. Download the REST API web application archive from our [Maven Nexus Server](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/camunda-engine-rest/).
 Or switch to the private repository for the enterprise version (User and password from license required).
 Choose the correct version named `$PLATFORM_VERSION/camunda-engine-rest-$PLATFORM_VERSION.war`.
 3. Deploy the web application archive to your JBoss instance.

-## Upgrade Camunda Cockpit, Tasklist, and Admin
+## Update Camunda Cockpit, Tasklist, and Admin

-The following steps are required to upgrade the Camunda web applications Cockpit, Tasklist, and Admin on a JBoss instance:
+The following steps are required to update the Camunda web applications Cockpit, Tasklist, and Admin on a JBoss instance:

 1. Undeploy an existing web application with a name like `camunda-webapp`
 2. Download the Camunda web application archive from our [Maven Nexus Server](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/webapp/camunda-webapp-jboss/).
 Or switch to the private repository for the enterprise version (User and password from license required).
 Choose the correct version named `$PLATFORM_VERSION/camunda-webapp-jboss-$PLATFORM_VERSION.war`.